Last Updated on

 I’ve opted to use a photo of myself as my business is represented 100% by me.

-When I design logos for clients, I always create a sub-logo which is meant to work on smaller mediums.
+When I used to design logos for clients, I would always create a sub-logo which is meant to work on smaller mediums.
 Below is an example of the primary logo, and then a sub-logo that can be shrunk down in size:

 To change your profile photo, go to your profile and click on “Edit Profile.”